WWE News: Triple H On Taking Over WWE – Says Vince McMahon ‘Is Not Stepping Away’

 On Thursday, Triple H was part of a media call where he spoke on many different topics which included the hierarchy of power in WWE.

 As transcribed by Ringside News, Triple H stated that there is some kind of plan in place for those who move on or can no longer do their jobs.
-When asked if he is the heir apparent to Vince McMahon, though, Trips believes that no-one actually has that position.
+When asked if he is the heir apparent to Vince McMahon, though, Trips believes that no one actually has that position.

 “There is no heir-apparent first of all because Vince is not stepping away.
 He’ll probably outlive all of us knowing that his mom’s in her late-90’s and still running around so he’s got the genes.
 He’ll probably outlive all of us, but there are succession plans for everything.”

-Of course, he is saying that all in joking as everyone’s time eventually comes, but wrestling fans also often tease that Vince McMahon is eternal.
+It can be said that “The Game” was just joking as everyone’s time eventually comes, but wrestling fans also often tease that Vince McMahon is eternal.

-Triple H knows that he and Stephanie McMahon and everyone working for WWE has their position in the company.
+Triple H knows that he and his wife, Stephanie McMahon, and everyone working for WWE has their position in the company.
 Each day, they simply do their job and tackle the obstacles that come their way with the things they have to do.

 Vince McMahon may be quickly approaching the ripe young age of 80, but he has certainly shown no signs of slowing down.
-He’s still doing so much with WWE and has the XFL starting soon which will only add to his workload.
+He’s still doing so much with WWE and has the XFL starting soon, which will only add to his workload.
 Triple H is doing everything asked of him and one day, he may be in charge of the wrestling giant, but he’s certainly not counting on it.